hasibi/EntityLinkingInQueries-ELQ/README.md

 - ``common_queries_with_ERD.txt``: Queries that are in common between Y-ERD and ERD-dev/test.
 These queries are removed from Y-ERD to make it possible to train systems using Y-ERD and evaluate them using ERD-dev/test.

 *Note:* All files are tab-delimited.
-The tsv files include a header line, which labels each field.
+The .tsv files contain a header line, which labels each field.

 ## Evaluation scripts